BuscagliaR/tlbparam/README.md

 **`$`$Peak~f$**: Height of peak corresponding to Fibrinongen temperature region (47 - 60 C)

-## Melanoma Data Example

-To obtain the thermogram metrics for the Melanoma data presented in "Plasma Thermogram Parameters Differentiate Status and Overall Survival of Melanoma Patients.
-2023.
-Current Oncology, 30(7), 6079-6096.", please download the required packages files and run the R script 'Melanoma_Parameters_Example.R'.
-Metrics have been updated since completion of this manuscript.

 ## Publications

 The tlbparam package has been used in the following publications.
 Package has been updated for current submission of Myocardial Injury manuscript.